 Bill was preceded in death by his parents, brother John W. “Jack” Rudloff , half-brother Wilfred Rudloff, son-in-law Tim Roesle, and grandson, Christopher Nacy.
 Survivors include his wife, Irene, Jefferson City; son Steven Rudloff and wife Anika of Jefferson City; and daughter Sue Roesle of St. Joseph.
 Another “adopted” son is Richard “Dick” Noland.
 Dick and his wife KawanJa live inMerriam, KS, and he has fond memories of living in a supportive family environment with Bill, Irene, Steve and Sue for several years during his youth.
 Bill also has 8 grandchildren,10 great-grandchildren and 1 great-great-granddaughter.

-The family will have a private memorial and burial service at a later date.
+The family will have a private graveside memorial service on Saturday, May 29, 2021 at Mt.
+Pleasant Cemetery in New Franklin.
 Condolences may be sent to the family at Markland-Yager Funeral Home, P. O. Box 126, New Franklin, MO 65274 or online condolences to www.markland-yager.com.
 Memorial contributions may be made to the Mt.
 Pleasant Cemetery Association, New Franklin in care of the funeral home.

 To send flowers to the family or plant a tree in memory of William Edward Rudloff, Jr., please visit our floral store.